What to Expect - Employees

 • Documentation of vaccination from a healthcare provider

 How do I a request an exemption or deferral to the vaccine mandate?
-Click here for information and exemption and deferral forms.

 Can I get a COVID test on campus?